-- Despite the early conclusion to spring intramural sports, the percentage goal was reached for the year. - Total student number decreases in overall intramural sports participation is directly correlated with the COVID-19 outbreak and its subsequent lockdown. - Intramural sports were canceled with only one week into the soccer and softball seasons. - Plans to incorporate an Esports platform within the intramural program should lead to increases in participation throughout campus. - The goal is to reach populations on campus who are not already involved in traditional sports and events previously offered in the program. - If COVID-19 regulations were to increase, the Esports platform will be vital in keeping intramural participation at the desired level. - Working to offer a more diverse selection of leagues, sports, and events offered within the intramural program.
+- Despite the early conclusion to spring intramural sports, the percentage goal was reached for the year. - Total student number decreases in overall intramural sports participation is directly correlated with the COVID-19 outbreak and its subsequent lockdown. - Intramural sports were canceled with only one week into the soccer and softball seasons. - Plans to incorporate an e-sports platform within the intramural program should lead to increases in participation throughout campus. - The goal is to reach populations on campus who are not already involved in traditional sports and events previously offered in the program. - If COVID-19 regulations were to increase, the e-sports platform will be vital in keeping intramural participation at the desired level. - Working to offer a more diverse selection of leagues, sports, and events offered within the intramural program.

-- Participation this year was greatly affected by Louisiana Natural Disasters. - The Summer and Fall 2020 seasons were completely cancelled due to COVID-19 and two fall hurricanes. - We were able to host outdoor sports and events in Spring of 2021, but were limited due to lack of students on campus, as well as student worker staff. - Many of our students were travelling from out of town to play. - The snowstorm/freeze also shut us down during the spring semester for about a week, causing scheduling conflicts for the remaining of the intramural season. - The ESPORTS League launching this Fall has been heavily promoted this summer and should aid in the increase of overall intramural participation.
+- Participation this year was greatly affected by the natural disasters in Louisiana. - The Summer and Fall 2020 seasons were completely cancelled due to COVID-19 and two fall hurricanes. - We were able to host outdoor sports and events in Spring 2021, but were limited due to lack of students on campus, as well as student worker staff. - Many of our students were travelling from out of town to play. - The snowstorm/freeze also shut us down during the spring semester for about a week, causing scheduling conflicts for the remaining of the intramural season. - The e-sports league launching this fall has been heavily promoted this summer and should aid in the increase of overall intramural participation.

-- Participation this year was at a total of 440 participants which was up significantly from the previous years with all the setbacks that existed. - With the addition of a Coordinator of Recreation Programs, we ran an abbreviated Fall semester intramural season for one month and were able to bring four teams to LCIRSA. - We won State in Co-Rec.
-Flag Football and went on to compete at NIRSA. - Our gender breakdown showed a higher participation rate in men, with a total of 380 participants as opposed to women, with a total of 60 participants. - We will start using the Cadence system to reach out to our intramural participants and notify them of seasons and events that are hosted under McNeese intramurals, hopefully increasing the number of participants. - The E-Sports Lab is in the planning phases, as we are working in conjunction with the local STEM center as well as other E-Sports programs in the area to help with the implementation of our ESports program on campus. - For 2022-2023, the benchmark will be revised to state "11% of the student population will participate in the intramural program."
+- Participation this year was at a total of 440 participants which was up significantly from the previous years with all the setbacks that existed. - With the addition of a coordinator of recreation programs, we ran an abbreviated fall semester intramural season for one month and were able to bring four teams to LCIRSA. - We won State in Co-Rec.
+Flag Football and went on to compete at NIRSA. - Our gender breakdown showed a higher participation rate in men, with a total of 380 participants as opposed to women, with a total of 60 participants. - We will start using the cadence system to reach out to our intramural participants and notify them of seasons and events that are hosted under McNeese intramurals, hopefully increasing the number of participants. - The E-Sports Lab is in the planning phases, as we are working in conjunction with the local STEM center as well as other e-sports programs in the area to help with the implementation of our esports program on campus. - For 2022-2023, the benchmark will be revised to state "11% of the student population will participate in the intramural program."
 This will help us track participation by the entire student population (undergraduates and graduates) as opposed to just the undergraduate student population.